patrickchennn/shopping-cart-react-ts/README.md

 # shopping-cart-react-ts
-This app is created by following tutorial below: youtube.com/watch?v=lATafp15HWA&t=1300s
+This app is created by following tutorial: youtube.com/watch?v=lATafp15HWA&t=1300s
 ## Start The Webpage
 The default port is 3000